2. What should I do if I’ve been bailed?

 If you’ve been bailed to return to a police station interview, we recommend that you attend with one of the recommended solicitors.

-1. You could be given no further action (NFA) which is when your case is dropped, this could also happen before the bail date in which case you don’t have to attend
+1. You could be given no further action (NFA) which is when your case is dropped.
+This could also happen before the bail date in which case you don’t have to attend.
+This means you are not being charged and is the end of the legal process (although in rare cases it is possible for the police to reopen the case if new evidence comes to light).

 3. You could be charged.
 This could be with a different offence than the one you were arrested for based on evidence or legal advice.
 If this happens, you will be given a court date that you have to appear at.
 This could also happen by post before your interview.